About Minnesota Master Naturalist

 National Public Lands Day

 National Public Lands is a national day of service that the Minnesota Master Naturalist Program participates in.
-It is held annually the third Saturday in September.
-MNat coordinates mutiple sites across the state.
+It is held annually on the third Saturday in September.
+MNat coordinates multiple sites across the state.
 It is our largest single day of service each year.
 We encourage all MNat volunteers to participate.
 Family members and friends are welcome to join us that day.
 Registration is required.

 National Public Lands Day 2018